iOS 14.5+ Back to basics guide

 Don’t trigger the pop-up immediately.
-While it’s nice to have the IDFA as soon as possible for analytics purposes, Adjust can backfill a device’s data with the IDFA when it can be retrieved.
-It’s more important to ask at a time when the user is more likely to say yes.
+While it’s nice to have the IDFA as soon as possible for analytics purposes, it’s more important to ask at a time when the user is more likely to say yes.

 Demonstrate value.
 Before asking the user to provide you with something (they’ll likely say no), first provide a good experience and demonstrate your app’s value, which will make the user more willing to share their data in exchange.